Wali Zahid | IMC

-Here are nine photos that show how priorities of world powers are changing.
+Here are ten photos that show how priorities of world powers are changing.

-1 China’s President Xi Jinping meeting US CEOs.
-Companies represented in this photo have a combined market cap of $2.5 trillion.
+1 China’s President Xi Jinping meeting American CEOs.
+Companies represented in this photo have a combined market capitalization of $2.5 trillion.

 VIDEO: An economic history of the world in 1 minute.
 Source: The Economist